Pietroiu/fp/README.md

 npm run test
 ```
 ### Start http-server
 The [http-server](https://www.npmjs.com/package/http-server) can be started using the npm command bellow.
-You can use the library on the test server page using "fp.\<function name\>"
+You can use the library in the browser on the test server page using "fp" key from window object.
 ```
 npm run start
 ```